 Commands

-A Command functions similarly to a Controller in a web application.
+A Command in Centum functions similarly to a Controller in a web application, providing an entry point for CLI actions.

 Commands must implement Centum\Interfaces\Console\CommandInterface.